PLEASE READ THESE POST-OP INSTRUCTIONS.

 Brushing: Begin your normal brushing after surgery, except over the extraction site.
 Use your finger or a soft toothbrush, just be gentle.

 Pain: Unfortunately, most tooth removals have some pain.
 Pain is prevented easier than stopped.
-Begin now and for the next 48hrs take ibuprofen (Motrin) 400mgs every 4hrs.
-We may give you a prescription pain medication, to take with the ibupropen.
+Begin now and for the next 48 hours take ibuprofen (Motrin) 400mgs every 4hrs.
+We may give you a prescription pain medication, to take with the ibuprofen.
 Take ALL medication as directed for maximum comfort.